 At the Residence Coordinators discretion, residence rule violations will result in written warnings.
 On the third writing infraction, a student may receive notice that their residence agreement has been cancelled and that they must evacuate the residence within 5 to 15 days, depending on the issue.

 A resident’s lease agreement may be terminated if rent is more than 15 days late.
 A 15-day notice of termination will be provided to the student in this case.
 The decision to terminate a lease is at the discretion of the Residence Director

 For more serious infractions, such as violence towards another student, harassment, causing deliberate property damage to the residence, or engaging in illegal activities, the Residence Director may issue notice to a student without any initial warnings.

-The cost of fixing damages caused by the misuse of equipment or caused by deliberate intent will be charged to the responsible student.
-In addition, the student may receive a warning or be evicted from the residence, depending on the seriousness of the damage/incident.
+Residents are responsible for any damages caused by them or any guests they invite into Granville Hall.
+The cost of fixing damages to rooms, building or equipment will be charged to the resident.
+In addition, if staff determines that the damage was caused deliberately, the student may receive a warning or be evicted from the residence, depending on the seriousness of the damage/incident.

 You are welcome to have guests in your room and in the common areas; However, you must accompany your guests at all time to respect the other residents.
 Your guests are your responsibility, including any damages or disturbance they cause.
 Your guest must be over the age of majority in Nova Scotia (19) in order to be permitted in Granville Hall.